 It seems that on a daily basis there are new challenges and influences that continue to change the way we conduct business.
 Consumer packaging is not exempt from this haze of confusion as markets redefine themselves and reorganize their responses to business pressures and consumer concerns.

 The complexity of distribution channels makes this a critical time for manufacturers to reduce packaging costs – and to the greatest extent possible – ensure product safety as goods move through the channels.
 It’s also an important time for manufacturers to reevaluate the number and size of the SKUs they deliver.
 Fewer, better value products delivered across multiple channels require teams to reduce and control packaging expenses.
-While production costs are critical to control, gaining and holding consumers attention is tremendously important.
-In this morass of activity, packaging has to focus on reinforcing the value perception manufacturers want to own in consumer minds.
+While production costs are critical to controlling, gaining and holding consumer attention is tremendously important.
+In this morass of activity, packaging has to focus on reinforcing the value perception manufacturers want to own in consumers minds.